/

 Apple Pay vs Google Wallet Market Adoption Rates: Who's Winning Where?

-Digital tap-to-pay transaction volume (including Apple Pay and Google Wallet) is projected to grow by ~150% by 2028.
-By 2027, digital wallets are expected to be the de facto alternative payment method for U.S. POS transactions.
+Digital tap-to-pay transaction volume, including Apple Pay and Google Pay, is projected to grow by over 150% by 2028.
+By 2027, digital wallets are expected to become the default alternative payment method for U.S. point-of-sale transactions.

 Apple Pay's Global Reach

-• China: Limited adoption due to Alipay/WeChat Pay dominance.
+• China: Limited adoption due to local wallet dominance (Alipay, WeChat Pay)

 💹 Surprising Trend: Apple Pay’s 92% share of U.S. mobile debit wallet transactions, cements its dominance among iPhone users.